 The Application Process

-Many of the US schools participate in a common web-based application, which can be found at http://aavmc.org/vmcas/vmcas.htm The web-based application is generally available online begninning the last week of May, and due in its entirety the first week in October prior to the year you intend to enroll.
+Many of the US schools participate in a common web-based application, which can be found at http://aavmc.org/vmcas/vmcas.htm.
+The web-based application is generally available online beginning the last week of May, and due in its entirety the first week in October prior to the year you intend to enroll.